arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/getting-started-camera/content.md

 }
 ```

-The first thing we do inside this method is to update the timestamp for when the last data was read.
+The first thing you can do inside this method is to update the timestamp when the last data was read.
 This is to detect and recover from a connection timeout.
 Then read the bytes from the `frameBuffer` array which you can do with the help of the [`readBytes()`](https://processing.org/reference/libraries/serial/Serial_readBytes_.html) method that returns the number of bytes read.

 ```java
 lastUpdate = millis();